 202-224-2315 (DC), 513-684-1021 (Cincinnati)

-3. Call on The U.S. Judiciary Chairs to hold hearings on the joint resolution to remove the deadline for the ratification of the Equal Rights Amendment.
+2. Call on The U.S. Senate Judiciary Chair, Senator Lindsey Graham to hold hearings on the joint resolution to remove the deadline for the ratification of the Equal Rights Amendment.

 The League of Women Voters of the United States has supported the E.R.A. since the 1950's and renewed their commitment to ratification by resolution at the national convention in July of 2018.
 The Chillicothe/Ross County Ohio League can currently trace E.R.A. support back to the 1970's.
 Since 2014, the Chillicothe/Ross League has been working on renewed ratification efforts--specifically on the joint resolution removing the deadline for the ratification of the equal rights amendment since Ohio is a "ratified state" (Ohio ratified the E.R.A. in 1974, but does not have a state E.R.A).
 The Chillicothe/Ross League's E.R.A. committee formed in 2018.